 With the government’s implementation of the Pradhan Mantri Awas Yojana (PMAY) scheme that provides interest subsidies while making adult female co-ownership mandatory, the incentives for women to become homeowners have increased.
 You can buy a home in your wife’s name to save money or apply for a joint home loan as co-owners of the property and share the repayment obligation too.
-Take a look at the benefits you get when you buy a home in your wife's name or jointly with your wife.
+Take a look at the benefits that you get when you buy a home in your wife's name or jointly with your wife.

 Gain from tax savings

 You both can claim tax deductions under Section 80C from your taxable income by creating a joint homeownership deed.
 The deduction amount will depend on how the ownership share between the two of you has been decided.
-However, if both of you are equal owners on the property, then Section 80C allows you to claim up to Rs.
+However, if you both are equal owners on the property, then Section 80C allows you to claim up to Rs.
 1.5 lakh in a year for the principal you repay on your home loan jointly.
 In addition to this, both of you can also claim a deduction of up to Rs.
 2 lakh for the interest you repay on your home loan.

-In case the home is solely in your wife’s name and she is a first-time homebuyer, then under Section 80EE, she can claim an additional Rs.
+In case the home is solely in your wife’s name and she is a first-time home buyer, then under Section 80EE, she can claim an additional Rs.
 50,000 for the principal she repays on the housing loan.
 So, based on the additional home loan tax benefits, decide whether it is better to avail a joint home loan and buy the property jointly or keep it solely in her name.

 Additional Read: Tax benefits